brycenbb/brycenbb/README.md

 - ⚡ Fun fact: ...
 -->

-Hi I'm Brycen, an East Midlands based education researcher turned aspiring full-stack developer through School of Code cohort 12 as I work towards my dream goal of working in EdTech!
+Hi I'm Brycen, an East Midlands based education researcher turned aspiring full-stack developer through School of Code as I work towards my dream goal of working in EdTech!

 As part of my journey with School of Code (starting April 25th) I am documenting my experience learning full-stack content in a directed environment.